Ice forms on the bottom of my freezer

 - Cleaning the drain holes in the fridge

-- My fridge freezer is not working
+- Display of my fridge / refrigerator/ freezer is not working after a power cut